Quantum-Enhanced Simulation-Based Optimization for Newsvendor Problems: Newsvendor Problem (NV)

 In classical methods such as classical Simulation-Based Optimization (SBO), the runtime complexity can grow exponentially with the problem size in the worst case.
 However, Monte Carlo methods are frequently used in classical solving, we illustrate how Quantum Simulation-Based Optimization (QSBO) can improve the performance of the Monte Carlo algorithm by achieving the desired result with fewer samples.

-More precisely, we focus on the maximum profit formulation for the NV problem, where we have the objective function $f(s,d)$, and the cost of procurement and revenue from it is linear:
+More precisely, we focus on the maximum profit formulation for the NV problem, where we have the objective function $f(s,d)$, the revenue from it is linear and the cost of procurement is fixed plus linear:

-and for the part where we have a fixed plus linear cost of procurement, it becomes:

-where $r$ is the revenue cost per item, $c$ is the unit cost of procurement per item, $t$ is the fixed price for placing an order, $d$ represents the demand and $s$ is the supply quantity (which are all discrete).
+where $r$ is the revenue cost per item, $c$ is the unit cost of purchasing per item, $t$ is the fixed price for placing an order, $d$ represents the demand and $s$ is the supply quantity (which are all discrete).

 Effectively the problem is now to maximize the expectation value of the said function over all possible demand realization ${d_i} \in D$ :